Skip to content

 Digestive Issues

-Sometimes diabetic neuropathy affects a nerve in the digestive system.
-When this happens, it can result in a few different digestive problems such as constipation, diarrhea, or gastroparesis (slow stomach emptying).
+Sometimes diabetic neuropathy affects the digestive system.
+When this happens, it can result in a few different digestive problems, such as constipation, diarrhea, or gastroparesis (slow stomach emptying).
 When the stomach empties slowly, you may experience symptoms such as indigestion and bloating.

 Cramps